Updated February 12, 2010

 in Transitional and Developing Countries

-Public access to the Internet is still common, even in countries where home Internet access is the norm (like the USA).
-These public access points can be commercial Internet cafes, wireless access at a coffee shop, a community Internet center / community technology center / community telecenter operated as or by a nonprofit organization, a community multimedia center (or centre), or a bank of computers with Internet access at a public library.
-At its most basic, such a public access point offers at least a single computer with Internet access.
-At its most developed, it also offers a full range of multimedia facilities, which, as described by UNESCO, means the center is "functioning as a distance learning, training and informal education center, linking up to the local hospital for telemedicine applications, down-loading and printing national newspapers for local circulation and so forth."
+commercial Internet cafes and community Internet centers / community technology centers / community telecenters operated as or by nonprofit organizations in many parts of the world.
+Some of these nonprofit centers offer a full range of multimedia facilities, which, as described by UNESCO, means the center is "functioning as a distance learning, training and informal education center, linking up to the local hospital for telemedicine applications, down-loading and printing national newspapers for local circulation and so forth."

+But many women and girls cannot or may not access public Internet points.
+Home and family obligations, lack of transportation, low-literacy and perceived lack of value of technology keep many women and girls from accessing public Internet access points.
 There's also another factor that is rarely talked about that keeps women and girls away from public Internet access points: in developing countries in particular, many of these public access points can be male-dominated, with mostly male users and few -- or no -- female users, and for many women, particularly women in developing countries, this makes the public access point off-limits to them.
 It's off-limits because

 In Afghanistan, women and girls are denied Internet access for a variety of cultural reasons.
 It means even educated women and girls from economically-stable families may be denied by access to the Internet for professional development, educational needs and health care information.
 Even if she has Internet access at home, she may have to wait until all of the men of the home are done with such - and is denied opportunities community Internet centers can bring (classes, mentoring and learning from peers).
 I mentor Afghan women in Kabul via the Internet, and I hear about these circumstances first hand, and I saw it first hand when I was in Kabul for six months in 2007).